GDP first quarterly estimate, UK: July to September 2025

 Compensation of employees

-Early estimates of private sector wages and salaries are based on estimates of the number of employees in the economy from our Labour Force Survey (LFS) and average earnings from our average weekly earnings statistics.
+Early estimates of private sector wages and salaries are based on estimates of the number of employees in the economy, from our Labour Force Survey (LFS), and average earnings from our average weekly earnings statistics.
 However, there is some additional uncertainty around the employee estimates used to derive our figures of wages and salaries, because of low response rates in the LFS.
 We have therefore used additional information from our Earnings and employment from Pay As You Earn Real Time Information UK bulletin to help improve the accuracy of the income measure of GDP.

 Other income

-Other income increased by 0.6% in the latest quarter and is up 5.7%, compared with the same quarter a year ago.
-This was driven by growth in other gross operating surplus and mixed income, in particular from rental income and self-employment.
+Other income is now estimated to have increased by 1.9% in the latest quarter and is 4.6% higher, compared with the same quarter a year ago.

 Taxes less subsidies